Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 * *If the planet is **friendly**:*
 No bombardment occur.
 * *If the planet is **neutral**:*
-The active player must resolve the [Domain Counters](#user-content-DomainCounters) present on the planet (if there is any).
+The active player must resolve the [Domain Counters](#user-content-DomainCounters) present on the planet (if there are any).
 No bombardment occur (unless a Domain Counter triggers an Invasion Combat).
-If there are still landed Troops after resolving the Domain Counters, the active player takes control of the planet, [exhausted](#user-content-RefreshedAndExhaustedStates), else, the defender destroys all landed PDSs and makes a [Fate Roll](#user-content-FateRoll) for each landed Leader.
+If there are still landed troops after resolving the Domain Counters, the active player takes control of the planet, [exhausted](#user-content-RefreshedAndExhaustedStates), else, the defender destroys all landed PDSs and makes a [Fate Roll](#user-content-FateRoll) for each landed Leader.
 * *If the planet is **enemy** and **contains** at least one enemy troop or PDS:*
 If you landed at least one troop, resolve an [Invasion Combat](#user-content-InvasionCombats) on this planet, else the ships assigned to this planet [bombard](#user-content-Bombardment_unitAbility) it without an Invasion Combat taking place.
 * *If the planet is **enemy** and **does not contain** any enemy troop or PDS:*
 The ships assigned to this planet [bombard](#user-content-Bombardment_unitAbility) it.
+The [installations](#user-content-Installation) on it are destroyed.
 Then the active player takes control of it, exhausted.
 </div>

 ##### 7) Production <a name="Production_TacticalActionStep"></a>
 <div>

-***Note:*** *All the resources that the active player decides to spend during this step are added up and spent at once at the end of the step.
+***Note:*** *All the resources that the active player decides to spend during this step are added up and spent at the same time at the end of the step.
 The total amount of resources that must be spent is rounded up.*

 The Production step consists in three parts, that must be resolved in the following order:
 </div>